 By Scott Ross

 Few filmmakers reveal the general paucity of critical ideas and vocabulary more than Samuel Fuller — or inspire more overuse of verbal cliché.
-Scan nearly any piece on Fuller’s movies and, however laudatory the perspective, the word “blunt” is virtually guaranteed to appear, sooner rather than later.
+Scan nearly any positive piece on Fuller’s movies and, however laudatory the perspective, the words “crude” and “blunt” are virtually guaranteed to appear, sooner rather than later.
 The irony could not be more stark, or risible: That a man whose work so assiduously avoided cliché should find his adherents so giddily besotted with it.

 Only once Widmark’s Skip has left the train with his swag does Fuller let us in on the set-up: Peters’ Candy is being tailed by a pair of FBI agents and what Skip has absconded with are the microfilmed secrets she was (unwittingly, as it turns out) carrying.
-Billy Wilder, the era’s other important writer/director, would call this The Wienie, Hitchcock The MacGuffin.
+Billy Wilder, another of the era’s important writer/directors, would call this The Wienie; Hitchcock, The MacGuffin.
 It’s also known as The Hook — that central, irresistible (if sometimes mystifying) conflict that drives an entire picture.
 If this is “bluntness,” I’ll take it, and like it.

 For Fuller, those “Commies,” as they’re often referred to, are not, as in every other movie of the period that depicts them, the point.
 Candy’s one-time paramour Joey (a very young, and very effective, Richard Kiley) would sell anything to anyone.
-He’s an agent, motivated not by ideology but by cash… like Skip, and like Moe (Thelma Ritter) the professional stool pigeon whose informing on him Skip does not resent.
+He’s an agent, motivated not by ideology but by cash… like Skip, and like Moe (Thelma Ritter) the professional stool-pigeon whose informing on him Skip not only doesn’t resent, but accepts.
 The T-men push Skip with the usual, pat patriotic line, to which he refreshingly responds, “Are you waving the flag at me?”
-(A line J. Edgar Hoover personally took the expected exception to but which, to his credit, Fox production chief Darryl Zanuck refused to edit out.)
+(A response J. Edgar Hoover personally took the expected exception to but which, to his credit, Fox production chief Darryl Zanuck refused to make Fuller edit out.)

 Text copyright 2014 by Scott Ross